bigoa-gach/pixelate/README.md

 - "colour group" the pixel will fall under (i.e. `#ffffff` and `#f0f0f0` would both fall under "white")
 - z for the "lego brick 1x1 Design ID z/3005"

-The list above is actually unnecessary lmaooo, it's just imformation i like to look at (i think i might be neurodivergent, irrelavent mb).
+The collection above is actually unnecessary lmaooo, it's just imformation i like to look at (i think i might be neurodivergent, irrelavent mb).
 The program will also return a dictionary containing the following info:
 - key: z for the "lego brick 1x1 Design ID z/3005"
 - value: list for each block:
   - the number of brick of this particular colour
   - the cost of this lego brick
   - the total cost of the sum of these bricks

+This dictionary will also include plates/baseplates for the base layer of the LEGO art.

-Also return the pixel dimensions, total sum of bricks as well as total cost of all bricks.
+And also return the pixel dimensions, total sum of bricks as well as total cost of all bricks.

 All this information will be displayed all pretty on a UI and availiable to download as a file.